Walt Disney World Announces Dates For Mickey’s Not-So-Scary Halloween Party 2017

 The official website of Walt Disney World has a specific page set up, as usual, for Mickey’s Not-So-Scary Halloween Party, and it has been checked daily for months.
 That is where the dates have finally been revealed and in 2017, they have come about a full two weeks later than last year.

-Now, tickets for the parties are not officially on sale yet, and pricing isn’t even known yet, but that typically does come later.
-In 2016, tickets were finally made available to purchase in the first week of May, so there is still time.
+Now, tickets for the parties are not officially on sale yet and pricing isn’t even known yet, but that typically does come later.
+In 2016, tickets were finally made available to purchase in the first week of May, so, there is still time.

-Here are the official 2017 dates for Mickey’s Not-So-Scary Halloween Party.
+Here are the official 2017 dates for Mickey’s Not-So-Scary Halloween Party:

 - August 25 and 29